The Weather at Gilesgate, Durham November 2022

 A very mild November at Durham, with the first half being especially so, but as usual in such a mild month it was also very wet.

 The peak of the month’s warmth was on 11th November, when 16.5 degC was reached.
+The night of 11th November was the warmest November night on record at Durham.
 The maximum actually reached 10 degC or more on 16 days in the month, which is quite respectable.
 There was only one air frost recorded (-0.3 on 29th).

 The outstanding event of the month was the extraordinary total of rain on 17th November.
 The total of 55.7mm was recorded during the passing of a depression and although the total was a mammoth one for Gilesgate, there is no special mention of it in Professor Tim Burt’s notes for Durham University, so it seems to be a hyper-local total.
 The total for 17th was 31.6mm there, so it may have been split over two rainfall reporting days.